 While vocational licensing is not required at this time, your city or municipality may demand that you acquire certain business licenses and permits, even if a pet groomer is doing this out of their home.
 Check with the city, town, or county government offices to learn what is required.
 Another good resource is the local chamber of commerce.

 Insurance is a must, as even the most competent, cautious, responsible pet groomer is not immune from accidentally injuring animals due to grooming mishaps, pets' possible allergic reactions to products, and other potentially hazardous scenarios.
 General business and homeowners' insurance does not cover these.
 So do your homework in regard to what type of small business insurance that's required.

 The most common form is liability insurance tailored to this particular business.
 You may also want to consider adding commercial/general liability insurance.
 As this is a very specialized business, which presents the potential for accidents and injuries, it's important to obtain the right kind of insurance coverage.

 Other Types of Grooming Businesses

-Another popular trend is mobile pet grooming, totally self-contained vans that travel to pets' homes enabling a pet groomer to perform services right outside the pet's door.
+Another popular trend is mobile pet grooming, totally self-contained vans that travel to pets' homes enabling a pet groomer to perform services right outside a pet's door.
 Self-service dog washes, which provide facilities for people to bathe their pets themselves, also are gaining popularity.

 Some car washes are even adding these, to expand their businesses.
 The latter may have a part-time groomer on staff, to provide services the owners can't perform themselves.
 So this may be a good option for those just starting out.